ayshimz/EC601/mini_project1/agileapplicationapi/README.md

 # Mini Project 1 -- API Project (Alternative API Project)

 ## Description
-The Agile-Application-Api takes post requests (with JSON body) and saves correctly-formatted data to a Postgres database that is runs locally.
-This API has been tested and it automatically creates a table under a testdb database.
+The Agile-Application-Api takes post requests (with JSON body) and saves correctly-formatted data to a Postgres database that is run locally.
+This API has been tested and it automatically creates a table under a database named "testdb".
 This API is written in Kotlin and is a Spring-Boot application.

 ## Steps to Running the API